Synthetics Test Settings

 Note: This field is only visible if the DNS Record Type (under DNS Settings) is set to A or AAAA.

-• Subtest Threshold for Status: A field used to specify (using an integer) the minimum number of unhealthy (warning or critical) subtests that will result in overall test status being classified as unhealthy (default is 1).
+• Subtest Threshold for Status: A field used to specify (using an integer) the minimum number of unhealthy (warning or critical) subtests that will result in the overall test status being classified as unhealthy (default is 1).

 Health Threshold Controls